wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

     result = [None] * len(A)   # initialize result array for # items in array
 &nbsp;
     for i in range(len(A)):
-        # Use % modulo operator to calculate new index position:
+        # Use % modulo operator to calculate new index position 0 - 9:
         result[(i + K) % len(A)] = A[i]
         print(f'i={i} A[i]={A[i]} K={K} result={result} ')
     return result